keithrozario/Klayers/documentation/DynamoDB_Model.md

 # Get Latest arn in region for package
-* Insert v0.pckg for every new Insert as sk
+* Update #layer.V0 for every new Insert as sk
-* Query rgnPckg and V0.pckg to get latest version in region
+* Query rgnPckg and #layer.V0 to get latest version in region

 ## Sparse Index 1

 ### Get latest package for all regions
-* Create a GSI with sk and dplySts
+* Create a GSI with package and dplySts
-* Query for GSI v0.pckg and dplySts='latest'
+* Query for GSI pckg and dplySts='latest'

 ## Sparse Index 2